layilin/SP23-33852/_annotations/book1_draft2.md

 44.616 glander-pest.
 Grainger is referring to the glanders, a contagious disease in horses.

-[person] 44.618 Celsus.
+[people] 44.618 Celsus.
 Aulus Cornelius Celsus (14-37 CE), Roman medical writer and author of the encyclopedia entitled *Arte*, of which eight books, *De medicina*, deal with various medical topics from Greek medicine to first-century medical theory.
 Celsus is used here to refer more generally to a doctor.

 [plant] 44.625 tamarind-vista.
 The tamarind tree (*Tamarindus indica*) produces a fruit with a sticky, acidic pulp that has been used as a food ingredient for thousands of years.
 It is probably native to tropical Africa and Madagascar, but it had spread to the Caribbean by the eighteenth century.